5jt/dyalog-cookbook/manuscript/05_logging.md

 ∇
 ~~~

-We use `APLTreeUtils.ReadUtf8File` rather than `⎕NGET` because it optionally returns a flat string without a performance penalty, although that is only an issue with really large file.
+We use `APLTreeUtils.ReadUtf8File` rather than `⎕NGET` because it optionally returns a flat string without a performance penalty, although that is only an issue with really large files.
 This is achieved by passing "flat" as the (optional) left argument to `ReadUtf8File`.
-We ignore encoding and new line character and allow it to default to the current operating system.
+We ignore encoding and the new line character and allow it to default to the current operating system.
 As a side effect `ProcessFiles` won't crash anymore when `files` is empty because `enc` and `nl` have disappeared from the function.

 Now we have to make sure that `Initial` is called from `StartFromCmdLine`: